bartmichu/urbstat/README.md

 ### Breaking Changes

 - 0.14.0
   - Matching stale clients now uses a single common time threshold instead of separate thresholds for files and images.
 This is specified using the `--threshold` option and the `URBSTAT_THRESHOLD_STALE_CLIENT` configuration option.
 The previous behavior can still be achieved by combining the `--threshold` option with `--skip-file` and `--skip-image`.

+  - Naming change – "void" clients are now referred to as "unseen" clients.
+As a result, the option name has changed to `--unseen-clients`, and the corresponding configuration option is now `URBSTAT_THRESHOLD_UNSEEN_CLIENT`.

 - 0.10.0
   - The configuration file name has been changed from `.env` to `urbstat.conf`.